How Does pH Affect Enzyme Activity? (Graph & Experiment)

 Each enzyme has a range of pH values called its optimum pH, at which the reaction rate is catalyzed fastest.
 The reason pH has such an important effect on enzymes is their proteins.
 The change in pH will change the bonding patterns; as a result, increased changes from the optimum pH will change the shape of the active site.

 When the temperature rises too high in enzyme-controlled reactions, the change in the active site is irreversible.
 It is permanent.
-So it causes a far more drastic change in the rate of reaction.
+So, it causes a far more drastic change in the reaction rate.

 How Does pH Affect Enzyme Activity?